ropa1998/SleepMonitor/README.md

         ![Circuit](https://raw.githubusercontent.com/ropa1998/SleepMonitor/master/Images/Start%20Simulating.png)
  *  A Linux-Based Single-Board Computer (We recommend a Raspberry Pi and Raspbian)
 ## Prequsites
 First of all, you need to install the software in the Arduino.
 You can do this in any way you prefer (IDE or console).
-The file is called 'unified_sensors_sm.ino'.

 The code that must be installed is `unifiend_sensors_sm.ino`.
 Remember to have the circuit configuration as shown before.
 Otherwise you will need to change the code.